MontiCore/monticore/monticore-grammar/src/main/grammars/de/monticore/Grammars.md

 * This grammar defines symbols for *Types* (of all kinds), *Functions*, *Variables*, *TypeVariables*, and *Stereotypes*.
 * The defined symbols are of general form and can be used in functional, OO and other contexts.
-They do not preculde a concrete syntax and do not yet embody OO specifics.
+They do not preclude a concrete syntax and do not yet embody OO specifics.
 * Remark: This grammar is not intended to define concrete or abstract syntax, but the